DUNE/p3s/clients/WORKFLOW.md

 UUID and a predefined extension as per the declared data type.
 This can be changed by using The option "-f" which is is overloaded and can be:

-* a stirng not formatted in JSON and taking values like:
+* a stirng not formatted in JSON and taking values such as:
-** "sticky", in which case a workflow inherits the file names from its parent DAG ** "inherit:name", in which case filenames will be automatically generated based on the supplied name and DAG topology
+   * "sticky", in which case a workflow inherits the file names from its parent DAG
+   * "inherit:name", in which case filenames will be automatically generated based on the supplied name and DAG topology

 * a JSON-formatted string which can specify the filenames for any of the DAG's edges if desired
 * a name of a JSON file containing same information

+# Job Info

+It works similar to "file info" explained above.
+Information supplied in JSON format (either on the command line or in a file supplied with -j option and having json extension will be included in the job object on the server side.

+# Example
+`./workflow.py -v 2 -a source1 -n sourceTest -s defined -f ../inputs/fileinfo1.json -j '{"filter":{"payload":"env"}}'`